durdyev/githubapicpp/README.md

 ### Dependecies

-You need to install CURL.
+You need to install CURL and RapidJSON
 ### Installation

 ```sh